 Is Aloo Gobi vegan?

 Yes, it is!
-Like almost all home-style dry vegetarian curries of India, this Aloo Gobi recipe is naturally vegan.
+This recipe is naturally vegan like almost all home-style dry vegetarian curries of India.
 Some restaurants add ghee or butter to the dish to make it richer but my recipe and all authentic, homemade versions are vegan.

 Is Aloo Gobi spicy?

 Aloo Gobi is one of the milder Indian sabjis (dry curry).
-The heat comes from chopped red chilli (long red cayenne pepper which is a mild chilli) and dry spice like garam masala.
+The heat comes from chopped red chilli (long red cayenne pepper) and dry spices like garam masala.

 Can Aloo Gobi be frozen?

-Yes, it freezes really well!
+Yes, it freezes well!
 Freeze it in a freezer-safe container for up to a month.
-To eat, simply thaw at room temperature over several hours or microwave for 8-10 minutes.
+To eat, thaw at room temperature over several hours or microwave for 8-10 minutes.

 How long does Aloo Gobi last in the fridge?